 This design choice was made to ensure that all commands are executed in a consistent manner, and to prevent the duplication of command execution logic across different components.

-component, we ensure that all commands are executed in the same way, regardless of the component that initiates the command execution.
+By centralizing the command execution logic in the Logic component, we ensure that all commands are executed in the same way, regardless of the component that initiates the command execution.

 This design choice also allows for easier maintenance and extensibility, as any changes to the command execution logic can be made in a single location.